Siddhi303/Siddhi303/README.md

 - **👋 Hi, I’m @Siddhi303**
-- 👀 I’m interested in AI/ML and CyberSecurity
+- 👀 I’m interested in WebDevelopment and CyberSecurity
 - 🌱 I’m currently pursing Bachelor's of Computer Applications
-- 📫 How to reach me sburhanpure07@gmail.com
+- 📫 How to reach me_ sburhanpure07@gmail.com